Who is most vulnerable

 Our patients and residents are particularly vulnerable to COVID-19.

-In order to minimise the risk of the virus being brought into the hospital, we have taken the decision to suspend all visiting until further notice.
+In order to minimise the risk of the virus being brought into the hospital, we have introduced socially distanced face to face visiting.

 The safety of our patients and staff remains our number one priority and we thank you for your cooperation during this difficult and challenging time.